Searching Evidence

 - Author — Who produced the research

-- Strength stars — The quality rating (0–5 stars)
+- Publication date and Strength stars — When it was published and the quality rating (0–5 stars)

 - Tags — Topic categories that describe the evidence (e.g., "health", "education", "economic development")